TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 ### General

+* `uib-sender` node not really needed any more - consider putting a "deprecated" node.warn message prior to removing.
 * Optimise runtime code using esbuild (see node-build.mjs).
 Reduce runtime dependencies by bundling and move deps to dev deps.
 * Use uibuilder itself to manage docs webpage.
 Rather than docsify.
 * Allow client id to be set externally.